HSLdevcom/jore4-deploy/README.md

 - `hsl-jore4-dns` resource group:
   - `jore.hsl.fi` is the DNS zone for the application
+- `hsl-jore4-dev` resource group:
+  - `dev.postgres.database.azure.com` is the private DNS zone for the PostgreSQL database

 Will create a root dns record (`jore.hsl.fi`) and an A record ("subdomain") to point to the Application Gateway's IP address (`dev.jore.hsl.fi -> XX.XX.XX.XX`).
 Note that to point the root